 What affects my credit score?

 While credit reference agencies and lenders might use their own formulas to calculate your credit score, they'll typically consider a lot of the same factors.
-Here, we'll look at what kinds of information will affect your credit score.
+Here, we'll look at what affects your credit score.

 Your payment history will typically have the biggest effect on your credit score, either positively or negatively.
-If you always pay your bills on time, your credit score will be strengthened.
+If you always pay your bills on time, this will improve your credit score.
 However, late or missed payments will be detrimental.

 Credit utilisation rate